BLOG — COMMANDER SHUTTLE

 Closing thought

 The valley rewards a slower pace and a small amount of planning.
 Pick fewer estates than you think, book the kitchens that matter to you, and let someone else drive.
-If you want help putting a Franschhoek day together around your dates, get in touch and we will sort the route and the vehicle around it.
+Tell us your dates and your starting point, and we will pin the Franschhoek route to your tasting and lunch bookings instead of the other way around — book your Franschhoek day and we will hold the morning open for the estates that matter to you.

 NEED A TRANSFER?